 - Pain and suffering of the deceased

 Read More: What Are the Elements in a Wrongful Death Case?

 How Long Do I Have to File a Wrongful Death Claim After a Car Accident?

-The statute of limitations in Nebraska for car accident cases is different than the statute governing wrongful death claims.
-Injury victims in auto accident cases have 4 years to bring a claim.
+The statute of limitations in Nebraska for car accident cases is different from the statute governing wrongful death claims.
+Injury victims in auto accident cases have 4 years to bring a claim (shorter time limits can apply when suing a governmental entity).
 However, the statute of limitations for wrongful death is only 2 years.

 So, if your loved one is killed in a vehicle accident, you have just 2 years to file suit.
 With this in mind, it is important to contact an attorney as soon as possible to start building your claim.

 Damages in wrongful death claims are often significant, and the other driver’s insurance company will try to pay you as little as possible.
 Starting on your claim early gives your lawyer time to prepare an effective case on your behalf, and it gives you and your loved ones the best chance of recovering fair compensation.

 Who Can File a Wrongful Death Claim After a Fatal Car Accident?